SeanMurphy2k17/AdvancedSemanticMemoryClustering/README.md

 ## What Is This?

-ASMC provides **episodic long-term memory** for LLM applications through three-layer context retrieval, enabling persistent knowledge beyond context window limitations:
+ASMC provides **episodic long-term memory** for autonomous systems and LLM applications through three-layer context retrieval, enabling persistent operational knowledge beyond context window limitations:

-- **Layer 1 (Immediate):** Recent interactions and locally relevant matches
+- **Layer 1 (Immediate):** Recent operations and locally relevant matches
-- **Layer 2 (Depth):** Semantic associations and concept clustering across time
+- **Layer 2 (Depth):** Semantic associations and pattern clustering across time
-- **Layer 3 (Spatial):** Location-anchored episodic memory with visit tracking and valence scoring
+- **Layer 3 (Spatial):** Location-anchored episodic memory with visit tracking and success/failure scoring

+**Primary use case:** Autonomous mobile robots (AMRs), manufacturing automation, and facility AI systems that need to remember and learn from spatial experiences.

 This sidesteps context length limitations:
-- ❌ **Without ASMC:** "I don't have context for that question" (context window exceeded)
+- ❌ **Without ASMC:** "No data available for this location" (context window exceeded)
-- ✅ **With ASMC:** "Based on our earlier discussion about X, past interactions with Y, and events at this location, here's the relevant information..."
+- ✅ **With ASMC:** "Based on 47 prior visits to this zone, past obstacle encounters at this coordinate, and 92% operational success rate, proceeding with caution..."

 ---